-Over the past years, ILNET strongly focused on research on robustness in international logistics research and thereby supported practice in managing disruption risks and supply chain volatility (focus industries: automotive, consumer goods, electronics, and logistics service providers).
-Additionally contributions in the field of behavioral and cultural management, concepts for improving logistics performance, digitalization strategies as well as training and further education concepts have been made.
+Over the past years, ILNET strongly focused on research on robustness in international logistics and, thereby, supported practice in managing disruption risks and supply chain volatility (focus industries: automotive, consumer goods, electronics, and logistics service providers).
+Additionally, contributions in the field of behavioral and cultural management, concepts for improving logistics performance, digitalization strategies as well as training and further education concepts have been made.

-Furthermore, ILNET increasingly focusses its research on the utilization of digital technologies in logistics networks with special regards to supply chain automation, blockchain technology and natural language processing as well as the interrelation with sustainability aspects.
+Furthermore, ILNET increasingly focusses its research on the utilization of digital technologies in logistics networks with special regards to supply chain automation, blockchain technology, natural language processing, as well as their interrelation with sustainability aspects.

-In 2019, ILNET decided to broaden the research spectrum for the next funding period (2019-2022) with regards to the focus region and research topics.
-From there on, ILNET will investigate logistics challenges and strategies in Sub-Saharan-Africa (SSA), taking Ethiopia and Rwanda as an example (but not restricting it to these countries).
+ILNET investigates logistics challenges and strategies in Sub-Sahara-Africa (SSA), taking Ethiopia, Rwanda, and Ghana as an example (but not restricting it to these countries).

 Even though ILNET supports research on various topics of international logistics, independent of the region, the focus in previous years has been on the investigation of German-Chinese logistics networks.
 Since this trade relationship has an important contribution to global logistics networks, it was an important cornerstone of the ILNET development to focus on this relationship.
 Especially the differences between Western and Chinese culture often required a re-thinking regarding traditional logistics concepts.